Azure-Samples/azure-vector-database-samples/best_practices/README.md

 - **Navigable Small World (NSW)**: it is a graph-based approach crafted to identify approximate nearest neighbours within a dataset.
 In this algorithm, data points are depicted as nodes in a graph, with each node linked to a predetermined group of neighbouring nodes.

 - **Linear Search Algorithm (Flat Indexing)**: This method involves comparing the query vector with every vector stored in the database sequentially.

 - **Cluster-based Algorithm (IVF)**: Inverted File is a clustering technique that uses k-means clustering to group vectors into clusters.
 When a query vector is provided, it calculates the distance between the query vector and the centroids of each cluster, then searches for nearest neighbors in the cluster closest to the query vector.
 This reduces query time significantly.

 - **Quantization (Scalar and Product Quantization)**: This technique reduces the memory footprint of large embeddings by reducing their precision.

-   - **When use the different approaches**:
+- **When to use the different approaches**:

      - **KNN** : As KNN calculates the distances between all pairs of data points and finds the exact `k` nearest neighbours for a query point. it is suitable for scenarios prioritizing high recall, especially with small to medium datasets as  it's computationally intensive,.